Leveraging Multimodal LLM Descriptions of Activity for Explainable Semi-Supervised Video Anomaly Detection: Experiments

 \subsection{Quantitative Results}

-The results of our method on ComplexVAD, as well as those of EVAL \cite{SinghEtAl2023}, MemAE \cite{MemAE2019}, AnomalyRuler \cite{yang2024rules}, and Scene-Graph \cite{Mumcu2025complex}, using the three evaluation criteria described above, are reported in Table \ref{tab:comparison-auc}.
+The results of our method on ComplexVAD, as well as those of EVAL \citep{SinghEtAl2023}, MemAE \citep{MemAE2019}, AnomalyRuler \citep{yang2024rules}, and Scene-Graph \cite{Mumcu2025complex}, using the three evaluation criteria described above, are reported in Table \ref{tab:comparison-auc}.
 We also provide the result for the combination of our method and Scene-Graph on the ComplexVAD dataset.
 Our MLLM-EVAD method outperforms the next best method (Scene-Graph) by 5, 4 and 1 percentage points in RBDC, TBDC, and frame-level evaluations, respectively.
 We achieve the best result by combining the Scene-Graph method with ours, reaching 25\%, 70\%, and 63\% in RBDC, TBDC, and frame-level evaluations, respectively.
-AnomalyRuler, a recent MLLM-based method \cite{yang2024rules}, achieves 54\% frame-level AUC.
+AnomalyRuler, a recent MLLM-based method \citep{yang2024rules}, achieves 54\% frame-level AUC.
 However, we were not able to obtain results for the RBDC and TBDC criteria, as this method does not support spatial localization of anomalies.
 The MemAE method does very poorly for the two criteria that measure spatial localization.
 This implies that the regions of an image that MemAE predicts as anomalous are usually normal.

-For the experiments on Avenue and Street Scene, we combine our method with the best-performing existing exemplar-based method, namely Tracklet EVAL \cite{SinghEtAl2024}.
+For the experiments on Avenue and Street Scene, we combine our method with the best-performing existing exemplar-based method, namely Tracklet EVAL \citep{SinghEtAl2024}.
 These datasets include many anomalies that need more fine-grained attributes (such as the direction and speed of travel for people and cars), so the high-level textual descriptions used by MLLM-EVAD are not sufficient on their own to detect all of the anomalies.
 We show that our textual descriptions do add an important new attribute, however, since, when combined with the more fine-grained attributes of Tracklet EVAL, the results with the MLLM textual descriptions improve accuracy for both datasets across all three evaluation criteria.
-As shown in Table~\ref{tab:avenue}, on the Avenue dataset, the Tracklet-EVAL + MLLM-EVAD method improves the state-of-the-art for both the RBDC and TBDC criteria.
-On Street Scene (results shown in Table~\ref{tab:streetscene}), the state-of-the-art is surpassed for the TBDC criterion.
-Since the frame-level criterion does not measure spatial localization accuracy which is the focus of these datasets, we would argue that the slightly-below SOTA frame-level numbers are not representative of the true accuracy of these methods.
-We should note that we were not able to exactly reproduce the results reported for Tracklet EVAL \cite{SinghEtAl2024} on the Avenue dataset, most likely due to different parameters, so we report the results we could reproduce for that method and use that version in combination with MLLM-EVAD for the results on the combined method.